 There are several sizes and we have the Travel Berkey.
 I secretly have Berkey envy for my friend Lisa’s Big Berkey (you know her from Farmhouse on Boone)…or maybe I just envy her entire kitchen.
 Isn’t it gorgeous?

-The good folks at Berkey are offering a special discount for BrownThumbMama readers through the end of the year.
+The good folks at Berkey are offering a special discount for BrownThumbMama readers on select items.
 Shop for your Berkey now and save!

 Do you have questions about how the Berkey works?
 Post them in the comments and I’ll answer them here.